-The following article updates the diffusion index, recession slack index, aggregate recession model, and aggregate peak-trough model through November 2015.
-In January 2015, I created a new explanatory variable for a market-based indicator; I added two new explanatory variables in April and June 2015, and one more in September 2015.
-After adding a number of new economic and market-based variables recently with very strong explanatory power, I decided to cull three of the original independent variables with the weakest historical performance and most questionable cause and effect recessionary influence.
-The resulting 19-variable model has a very diverse set of explanatory variables and is very robust.
+The following article updates the diffusion index, recession slack index, aggregate recession model, and aggregate peak-trough model through November 2016.
+Throughout 2015, I added a number of new economic and market-based variables with very strong explanatory power to the recession model.
+This allowed me to cull three of the original independent variables with the weakest historical performance and most questionable cause and effect recessionary influence.
+I added one new variable with surprisingly strong explanatory power at the end of February 2016.
+The current 21-variable model has a diverse set of explanatory variables and is quite robust.

-The graph of the diffusion index from 1/1/2006 to 12/1/2015 is presented in Figure 1 below (in red - left axis).
-If you would like to view a graph of the earlier historical data (going back to 1960), please revisit A New Recession Slack Indicator.
+The graph of the diffusion index from 1/1/2006 to 12/1/2016 is presented in Figure 1 below (in red - left axis).
 The gray shaded regions in Figure 1 below represent U.S. recessions as defined (after the fact) by the National Bureau of Economic Research (NBER).
 The value of the S&P 500 index is also included (in blue - right axis).